wvchallenges/se-challenge-payroll/README.md

 # Tables
 - ADMINS (id, username, password)
 	- stores info about users who can access the application
-	- password is hashed, id is a generated uuid
+	- password is hashed, id is a generated uuid that the JWT is based on

 - EMPLOYEES (id)
 	- stores info about all employees
-	- the id is used as a foreign in the EMPLOYEE_LOGS table
+	- the id is used as a foreign key in the EMPLOYEE_LOGS table

 - EMPLOYEE_LOGS (employee_id, log_date, hours, job_name, report_num)
 	- employee_id is a foreign key that references the id column in the EMPLOYEES table
 	- realistically, the EMPLOYEES table should be populated before the csv file is uploaded, to make sure that we don't upload a file that has records of an employee that doesn't exist
 	- log_date is stored as a unix timestamp, easier for sorting
 	- report_num is there so we know which reports have already been uploaded
+	- job_name is a foreign key to name in the JOBS table
 	- it might be good to store report_num in its own table instead

 - JOBS (name, rate)